nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 {{! excerpt}}
-The [Nuxeo Aspera](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-aspera) connector enables users to download/upload binaries with Aspera.
-It is designed to be used with **Aspera On Cloud** instances, however, if you use a **self-hosted Aspera** instance, it is still possible you will be able to use the Nuxeo Aspera Connector.
-Contact your Aspera team for more information and assistance.
+The [Nuxeo Aspera](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-aspera) connector enables users to upload/download binaries with the Aspera Connect client.
+It is designed to be used with [**Aspera On Cloud**](https://www.ibm.com/cloud/aspera) instances, however, if you use a **self-hosted Aspera** instance, it is still possible you will be able to use the Nuxeo Aspera Connector.
+Contact your IBM Aspera team for more information and assistance.
 {{! /excerpt}}

 ## Version 3.0.0
 ### Requirements

-- Aspera Desktop Client - you will be prompted to install necessary versions when using the Connector.
+- Aspera Desktop Client - you will be prompted to install necessary version when using the Connector.
-- Nuxeo Server LTS 2019 (**10.10, HF 31, at least**) with access to AWS S3 Storage along with the [Amazon S3 Online Storage plugin](https://connect.nuxeo.com/nuxeo/site/marketplace/package/amazon-s3-online-storage?version=11.2.13)
+- Nuxeo Server LTS 2019 (**10.10, HF 31, at least**) with access to AWS S3 Storage along with the [Amazon S3 Online Storage plugin](https://connect.nuxeo.com/nuxeo/site/marketplace/package/amazon-s3-online-storage?version=1.9.12)
 - IBM Aspera on Cloud Subscription (see note above about Aspera self-hosted)

 {{#> callout type='warning'}}
-If you are **upgrading from a previous version** of the Nuxeo Aspera connector, please see the [upgrade notes](https://doc.nuxeo.com/nxdoc/nuxeo-aspera-connector/nuxeo-aspera-upgrade-notes/) for critical information related to potential breaking code.
+If you are **upgrading from a previous version** of the Nuxeo Aspera connector, please see the [upgrade notes](https://doc.nuxeo.com/nxdoc/nuxeo-aspera-connector/nuxeo-aspera-upgrade-notes/) for **critical** information related to potential **breaking code**.
 {{/callout}}

+Version 3.0.0 of the Nuxeo Aspera Connector is aligned with **IBM Aspera Connect 3.9.9 SDK** and, by default, points to the IBM Aspera Connect SDK 3.9.9 CDN url.
+If you would like to host the SDK on your own servers or point to another version, please see our entry on [configuring the SDK url](#sdk-url).
+If you are using a version newer than this, functionality might be effected.
 ### Installation

-Installation is made of two steps:
+Installation is comprised of two steps:

 1. Install the [Nuxeo Package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-aspera) available from the marketplace.
-2. Install the Aspera desktop client (you will be prompted to install the necessary Aspera software when you try to use the Connector, if you do not already have it).
+2. Install the Aspera Connect desktop client (you will be prompted to install the necessary Aspera software when you try to use the Connector, if you do not already have it).

 ### Configuration